lgtm-migrator/connect-js/management/README.md

 );
 ```

 If the `cleartextPassword` input doesn't meet the Provider defined rules, the function will throw a specific error containing the `rules` waited for the password to be valid.
-The data structure of the `rules` property is dependent of the Provider settings.

 ```ts
 import {